openaddresses/openaddresses/README.md

-# Addresses
+# Global Addresses

 A global collection of addresses, open and free to use.
 Join, download and contribute.
+We're just getting started.

 ## Downloading